CCFH Training Faculty and Staff

 Areas of Focus: SPARCS

-Katie Linn, LCSW-A, has provided support, education, advocacy, assessment and treatment for post-adoptive families in 20 North Carolina counties for the past three years.
-She is also rostered in Cognitive Processing Therapy and facilitates the the National Child Traumatic Stress Network's Resource Parenting Curriculum (RPC), for foster, kinship, and adoptive caregivers.
-Ms. Linn received her MSW with honors from Hunter College's Silberman School of Social Work in New York City and has more than 10 years of experience working with individuals and families impacted by serious mental illness.
+Katie Linn, LCSW, is a licensed clinical social worker with the Center for Child and Family Health’s Post Adoption Support Services team, where for the past four years she has provided support, education, advocacy, assessment, and treatment for post adoptive families in 20 North Carolina counties.
+She is rostered in Cognitive Processing Therapy and facilitates the National Child Traumatic Stress Network’s Resource Parenting Curriculum (RPC), for foster, kinship, and adoptive caregivers.
+She is currently being trained in Parent Management Training of Oregon (PMTO).
+Ms. Linn received her MSW with honors from Hunter College’s Silberman School of Social Work in New York City and has over 10 years of experience working with individuals and families impacted by serious mental illness.
 She was previously the director of Parachute NYC's Crisis Respite Center in Brooklyn, NY, which was part of an innovative program aimed to support young adults as they navigate their first experiences with mental health issues.

 Robert Murphy, PhD, has served as Executive Director since 2004 and is an Associate Professor in the Department of Psychiatry & Behavioral Sciences at Duke University School of Medicine and Adjunct Associate Professor at the University of North Carolina at Chapel Hill School of Public Health.
 A clinical psychologist with a doctorate from the University of Massachusetts, he completed training and joined the faculty of the Yale Child Study Center, directing evaluation for the National Center for Children Exposed to Violence.
 Dr. Murphy is co-principal investigator on a long-term project to reduce community-wide maltreatment in Durham County, NC.
 He is a developer of Family Connects, a brief, universal, postnatal home-visiting program for which two randomized controlled trials indicate improved infant, family, and health service utilization outcomes.
 The developers have created a dissemination model resulting in the program replication in communities across the nation.
 He leads efforts to improve military families' access to and use of evidence-based mental health services and is an investigator for the Millennium Cohort Family Study, a longitudinal study of military families and their functioning.
 He has been active in the National Child Traumatic Stress Network since 2001.